Judicial Recount Handbook

 7.1.1 Security for Costs; Recount on Application of Elector

-Where an elector has applied for a recount, the applicant must pay into court the sum of $250 as security for the costs of the candidate who obtained the largest number of votes.
-[301(3)]
+Where an elector has applied for a recount, the applicant must pay into court the sum of $250 as security for the costs of the candidate who obtained the largest number of votes. [s.
+301(3) of the Act] The Act does not set out any security for costs with respect to automatic recounts.

 The money deposited as security for costs must, as far as is necessary, be paid out to the candidate in whose favour costs are awarded.
 If the deposit is not sufficient to cover the costs awarded, the party who was awarded costs has their action for the balance.